stevenwdv/fathom-shadow/docs/training.rst

     runs/             -- TensorBoard data emitted by the trainer samples/
+        unused/
+            3.html   -- A positive sample, which contains an example of what we're looking for 10.html
+            14.html
-        negative/     -- Samples that do NOT contain what we're looking for n4.html
+            n4.html  -- A negative sample: one that does NOT contain what we're looking for n7.html
-            n7.html
             n11.html
             ...
-        positive/     -- Samples that DO contain what we're looking for 3.html
-            10.html
-            14.html
         training/
             1.html
             n2.html